markuslerner/THREE.Interactive/README.md

 _Note: When using ReactJS I can highly recommend [react-three-fiber](https://github.com/pmndrs/react-three-fiber), which has built-in interaction support.
 For pure THREE.js projects, this little library can be very useful though._

+_ESM only.
+Currently no CJS version is built._

 ### Hot it works:

 - Interactive Objects (THREE.Object3D) are added to the InteractionManager, which fires instances of InteractiveEvent.